Event Sponsorship

 -

 In partnership with the Alabama/Mississippi Chapter of the Appraisal Institute, this half-day course is designed for appraisers, attorneys, CPAs, realtors, and other professionals working with conservation easements.
 Course topics address current issues associated with appraising conservation easements.
 Subject matter experts from the various facets of the conservation easement realm will provide insight into their role in the process.
-(Professional CE credit: 5 hours including 1 hour for CLE Ethics and Professionalism)
+(Professional Continuing Education credits: 5 hours including 1 hour for CLE Ethics and Professionalism)

 -